Frequently Asked Questions

 What type of toothbrush and toothpaste should I use?

 A soft toothbrush and any toothpaste that contains fluoride as its active ingredient is recommended for use.
+Note, however, that [nano-] hydroxyapatite toothpastes are fast becoming a viable substitute for fluoride.

 Can I simply have my teeth whitened at my first dental visit?